Find my updated reflections on Substack and a slew of personal essays & reflections dating back to 2010 on my personal blog.

 When we are in the same place we are conspiring, breathing together.
 But it’s even more than that.
 We are sharing air, me breathing in some of what you’ve exhaled and you breathing in some of what I’ve exhaled.

-Guy encouraged me to not judge Luis solely by what I was seeing in the classroom, to keep an eye on him at the overnight.
-Guy knew that Luis’s greatest strengths, his leadership and athletic skill, were most on display outside.
-In helping me recognize these strengths in Luis, Guy hoped I would be more accepting of Luis in the classroom.
+Guy encouraged me not to judge Luis solely on his classroom behavior.
+He knew Luis’s greatest strengths, his leadership and athletic skill, were most on display outside.

 “Reduce Isolation”